apache/logging-log4cxx/src/site/markdown/example-programs.md

 The *com::foo::Bar* class is implemented in the file *com/foo/bar.cpp*.
 \include com/foo/bar.cpp

-The header file *com/foo/config.h* defines the com::foo::getLogger() function and a *LoggerPtr* type for convenience.
+The header file \ref com/foo/config.h defines the com::foo::getLogger() function and a *LoggerPtr* type for convenience.
-\include com/foo/config.h

-The file *com/foo/config.cpp* which implements the com::foo::getLogger() function defines *initAndShutdown* as a *static struct* so its constructor is invoked on the first call to the com::foo::getLogger() function and its destructor is automatically called during application exit.
+The file \ref com/foo/config1.cpp implements the com::foo::getLogger() function defines *initAndShutdown* as a *static struct* so its constructor is invoked on the first call to the com::foo::getLogger() function and its destructor is automatically called during application exit.
-\include com/foo/config1.cpp

 The invocation of the [BasicConfigurator::configure](@ref log4cxx.BasicConfigurator.configure)